YagoLopez/progressive-web-app-boilerplate/README.md

 ![](img/header.jpg)

-# Easy Progressive Web App
+# Easy Progressive Web Apps

-Keep it simple.
-Easy way to transform a web application into a Progressive Web App (PWA).
-There are other options on the Internet to accomplish it, but this is much simpler in my opinion. (for Chrome desktop and mobile at the moment).
+​Easy way to transform a web application into a Progressive Web App (PWA).
+There are other options on the Internet like *sw-precache*, but this way is much simpler in my opinion.
+Keep it simple :smiley: *(for Chrome desktop and mobile at the moment*).

-> PWAs enable the paradigm of one code base for all platforms: desktop and mobile (IOS, Android Windows Phone, etc.) This is a very efficient and low-cost way of software development for the enterprise -for example-.
+> PWAs enable the paradigm of **one code base for all platforms** (desktop, IOS, Android, Windows Phone, etc.) This is a very efficient and low-cost software development process for the enterprise.
 It avoids the current and inneficient platform fragmentation.
+Aside, PWAs are very appropiated form mobile because they rercover automatically form desconexions in bad network conditions.

-## Beneficts
+## Benefits

+Best of both worlds:

-- Great user experience: faster and native feeling
+- Great user experience: fast navigation and native feeling

-- Much lower cost of development and mantenance that multiple platforms
+- Much lower cost of development and manteinance: there is only one code base

+- Frictionless installation by one click

+- Easy way to push notifications

-- Better SEO
+- Indexed by search engines: better discoverability and SEO

-- Lower data mobile use
+- Lower data mobile traffic

 - No app stores dependency

-- Best of both worlds: mobile and web
+  ​

 |                 Image 1                  |                 Image 2                  |